 Although there seem to be many new construction sites all over town, things have been settling down recently.
 Home prices have saturated, the mall/other buildings have been in function for several years now, and we have a very low crime rate.
 According to niche.com, it is ranked #2 in the best neighborhoods to live in Dallas-Fort Worth area.

-The typical home value of homes in Frisco is $433,389.
+The typical home value of homes in Frisco is $661,460.
 This value is seasonally adjusted and only includes the middle price tier of homes.
-Frisco home values have gone up 6.6% over the past year and Zillow predicts they will rise 5.7% in the next year.
+Frisco home values have gone up by a whopping 39.9% over the past year and they will continue to rise in the next year.

 3. Lochwood, Dallas, TX